whitneyburton/portfolios/students/1801-back/tyler-lundgren/20180301-tyler-lundgren-m1.md

 ## Areas of Emphasis

-* I didn't enter the module with any specific expectations except for immersing myself in an environment conducive to learning how to code.
-I had been working on coding on my own, but felt my progress wasn't fast enough.
-I didn't have a community of like minded people to to learn from and talk to.
-I feel like the community and immersion were very effective in the success of the mod for me.
+*  I didn't enter the module with the expectations of both immersing myself in an environment and to familiarize myself with the fundamentals of programming.
+I had been working on coding on my own, but felt my progress wasn't fast enough, nor concrete enough.
+I feel I was successful in the first mod with my expectations, and feel I have enough of a concrete base with which to continue learning.

 ## Rubric Scores